 How many miles in 5k again?
 3.1 miles

-I’m guessing that if you’re reading this, you don’t need much convincing and have probably already decided that your next big goal is to train and run a 5k.
-But let’s take a quick peek at some of the fantastic benefits of running in general!
+I’m guessing that if you’re reading this, you don’t need much convincing and have probably already decided that your next big goal is to train and complete a 5k run.
+But let’s take a quick peek at some of the fantastic health benefits of running in general!

 Training for a 5k can: